bgantzler/ember-yeti-table2/README.md

 ## Breaking change.
 All components are now glimmer.
 Any dependancy on two-way bound arguments are no longer valid.
+Component is not exported, it will be avail as an import only for templates.
+However, if you want
+    to use it in an hbs, you will need to create the app/component file yourself.
+If migrating and wanting to use both, definitely should create the file for the old one.

 # Due to glimmer not being two-way bound and need for DDAU
 Sort is initial only.
 To allow changes, you have to supply an onSortChanged function and change the value passed in